dev-mdirfan/SnakeGame/README.md

 # SnakeGame

+This project is a simple version of the Legendary Snake Game.

-Snake is a video game genre where the player maneuvers a growing line in order to eat food, that becomes a primary obstacle to itself as it grow.
+Snake is a video game genre where the player maneuvers a growing line in order to eat food, that becomes a primary obstacle to itself as it grows.
 Turtle Module of the Python Standard Library is primarily used in this project.
 The Project is completely Object Oriented.